Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 - The function then retrieves the identity of the user who triggered the function call `let user = msg_sender().unwrap();.` and attempts to read the votes cast by this user on the specified proposal `let votes = storage.votes.get((user, proposal_id)).try_read().unwrap_or(Votes::default());`.
 If no votes are found, it defaults to an empty set of votes

-- It then resets the user's votes on the specified proposal, effectively removing their influence on the proposal's outcome, `storage.votes.insert((user, proposal_id), Votes::default());`.
+- It then resets the user's votes on the specified proposal, effectively removing their influence on its outcome, `storage.votes.insert((user, proposal_id), Votes::default());`.

 Copy and paste the code below as your `unlock_votes` function.